sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/README.md

 - [csv](https://docs.python.org/3/library/csv.html) (For file reading)
 - [pickle](https://docs.python.org/3/library/pickle.html) (For file reading and writing)

+## Example Files

+The code is hardcoded to clean up the Science Frames that were taken of the exoplanet transit of [WASP-189b](https://exoplanets.nasa.gov/exoplanet-catalog/8464/wasp-189-b/).
+The file [`WASP189b_Sc_Frames.pbz2`](https://github.com/sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/blob/master/Data_Files/WASP189b_Sc_Frames.pbz2) contains all of the Science Frames,

 Each of the 5 files outputs a .pbz2 file that is then used in the successive file as shown in the flowchart in the Overview section.
 The final code (5_Infill_Final_Frames.py) outputs a .pbz2 that contains the final images and results of the pipeline.
 These images can be visualized using the plot function in the [Helper Function](https://github.com/sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/blob/master/Helper_Function/Helper.py).

 > [!NOTE]